 In the previous article Meiosis I, we have seen phase 1 of the meiotic cell division.
 Meiosis II also comprises of the four stages and are relatively simple as compared to Meiosis I. Meiosis II relates the mitotic cell division.

 The four stages of meiosis II are as follows:-

 - Prophase II – It immediately sets off after the cytokinesis when the dead cells are formed.
-The chromosomes begin to condense accompanied by the dissolution of the nuclear membrane and the disappearance of Golgi bodies and ER complex.
+The chromosomes begin to condense accompanied by the dissolution of the nuclear membrane and the disappearance of the Golgi apparatus and ER complex.